PrivateBin/PrivateBin/doc/Installation.md

 For AWS, you have to provide at least `region`, `bucket`, `accesskey`, and `secretkey`.

-For CEPH, follow this example:
+For Ceph, follow this example:

 ```
 region = ""